Agree with our rating?

-Founded in May 2010, Crowdrise, a GoFundMe company, is a fundraising platform and payment processor that specializes in crowdsourced funding for individuals and non-profit merchant accounts.
+Founded in May 2010, Crowdrise, a GoFundMe company, was a fundraising platform and payment processor that specializes in crowdsourced funding for individuals and non-profit merchant accounts.
 It was acquired by GoFundMe in 2017 and subsequently relaunched in March 2018.
-The company utilizes Network for Good and WePay as its back end credit card processors.
+The company utilizes Network for Good and WePay as its back-end credit card processors.
 Crowdwise appears to have been fully integrated into the GoFundMe brand.
 It is now called GoFundMe Charity and no longer maintains a web presence outside of the GoFundMe domain.

 Crowdrise Location and Ownership

-Jeffrey and Robert Wolfe are the co-founders of Crowdrise, which is headquartered at 301 W 4th St #440, Royal Oak, Michigan 48067.
+Jeffrey and Robert Wolfe are the co-founders of Crowdrise, which is headquartered at 333 W 7th St Ste 200 Royal Oak, MI 48067.

 Crowdrise Review Table of Contents